 Kakira Sugar Works is the leading sugar manufacturer in Uganda.
 You can have a little piece of this Ugandan staple by purchasing a Ugandan sugar tote bag.
 These bags are made from recycled sugar sacks from Kakira Sugar Works by the Karamajong women in Masese III.
 Just like the paper bead jewelry, the proceeds from the sales of these bags will directly benefit the Bethel Junior School to help educate, clothe, and feed the over 250 children who attend there.
 These bags are perfect for the grocery store, the pool, the beach, and errand-running in general.
 We promise you will love these bags!
 Thank you in advance for your support!

-Check out our online store where you can score stylish apparel for men, women, and children.
+There are tons of stylish options for men, women, and children.
 From tees to tanks and warmer options like pullovers and sweatshirts, you’re bound to find something you’ll love.

 Thank you in advance for your support!